 Vaccines go through extensive clinical trials to determine safety and effectiveness.

-The Pfizer, Moderna, and J&J vaccines showed great promise in the clinical trials.
-All three exceeded FDA requirements for safety and effectiveness before receiving EUA.
+All authorized COVID-19 vaccines showed great promise in the clinical trials.
+All four exceeded FDA requirements for safety and effectiveness before receiving EUA.

-“All of the information we have is that these vaccines are safe, that they work even better than we thought they would, and that they will be the thing that frees us from the COVID epidemic in the end,” Dr. Nowalk says.
+“All of the information we have is that these vaccines are safe, that they work even better than we thought they would, and that they will be the thing that frees us from the COVID epidemic in the end,” says Andrew Nowalk, MD, clinical director, Infectious Diseases, UPMC Children’s Hospital of Pittsburgh.

 On April 23, 2021, the CDC and FDA lifted a temporary pause on the nationwide distribution of the J&J vaccine.
 Federal health officials paused the distribution out of caution on April 13 as they investigated reports of people who developed rare, serious blood clots after receiving the J&J vaccine.